SpreadSheetStation/Final-Project_DEZ2025/README.md

 # Bitcoin Trading Data Pipeline ( Final-Project_DEZ2025 )
 Hello there!
 Welcome to my Final Project for the Data Engineering Zoomcamp 2025!

+FYI: This pipeline has been successfully executed multiple times via a new clean codespaces environment.
+It worked every time.
+If you have trouble setting-up, I recommend you to start a new codespaces for running this pipeline and following the along steps in the [Setup Instructions](#setup-instructions)

 For direct proof that this Pipeline is working, have a look at the section: [Other Screenshots & Videos](#other-screenshots-videos)

 ## Table of Contents